MicahZhou123/1.3.2/README.md

 I then tell the user how many digits they got correct:
 System.out.println("You have " + correctPositions + " digits in the correct position.");

 lastly, I check if they got all 4 digits correct.
-Else, I tell them that they are wrong.
+If not, I print out nothing.

 if (correctPositions == 4)
     {
       System.out.println("Congrats!
 You guessed the number!");
-    }
-    else
-    {
-      System.out.println("Wrong!");
     }